nystrom/rivo/docs/design.md

 ## Function definitions

-Functions are declared with the `fun` keyword, followed by zero or more parameters in parentheses.
-Parameters are patterns.
+Functions are declared with the `fun` keyword, followed by zero or more _a in parentheses.
 After the parameters is an optional guard `where e`, where `e` is a formula.
 After an `=`, there is the function body.
 The function body may be omitted, meaning the function is _abstract_.
-Afterh tbe
+After the body is another optional `where` clause.

+Parameters may specify a _mode_, either `!` (output) or `?` (input).
+If no modes are specified, the parameters are

 Functions can be overloaded.